tiga1231/dimbridge-jupyter/README.md

 ## Development installation

-Create a virtual environment and and install dimbridge in *editable* mode with the optional development dependencies:
+Create a virtual environment.
+Rather than using pip, install the dimbridge under this repo in *editable* mode with the development dependencies:

 ```sh
 python -m venv .venv